codio/site/source/docs/teacher/classes/settings.html.md

 - you can also delete the unit from the class here as well.

 <img alt="edit unit" src="/img/docs/class_administration/editunit.png" class="simple"/>

+### Update Unit
+If you have edited the unit you can push these changes to all students (including those who may have already started the unit) by using this option.
+The students will see the changes when they next access the unit.

 ### Settings
 To access the actions and settings, you can use the Settings option from the blue dot button menu.
 Alternatively,  you can click on the unit itself and then select the Settings tab beneath the Unit name as shown below.